Boston council passes proposal aimed at tackling rising rent - KESQ

 Under Mayor Michelle Wu’s proposal, known as a home rule petition, the maximum allowable annual rent increase would be based on the change in the consumer price index, plus 6%, or a maximum increase of 10% — whichever is lower.
 The measure also provides other rental protections, including requiring that evictions be for cause such as not paying rent.

 Several council members said they were moved by earlier testimony from tenants who were facing rent increases upwards of 100% in some neighborhoods.
-Many also spoke of getting calls from residents who complained about significant rent increases they can’t afford and felt the proposal would be critical in giving them some stability.
+Many also spoke of getting calls from residents who complained about significant rent increases they can’t afford and felt the proposal would be critical in giving these families stability.

 According to the real estate company Zillow, the Boston metro area is the fifth most expensive metro area in the country.
 Typical rents in Boston have gone up over the past year by 8.1%.